stargrey/obsidian-better-codeblock/README.md

 - Use `HL:"numbers"` to add highlight, such as `HL:"1,2,3"`, `HL:"1-3"`, separate by `,`
 - Use `"FOLD"` to set the default fold

+If you have a better idea, please submit an issue

 ![image20220606011534.png](screenshots/image20220606011534.png)

 In version 1.0.4, add the language in the top right, like this: